Dog-Friendly Countryside Gîte in Normandy – Enclosed Garden & Quiet Walks

 France doesn’t make a big song and dance about being dog-friendly — because it doesn’t need to.

 Dogs are simply part of everyday life.
-It’s entirely normal to see a well-dressed Parisian lady enjoying her soup in a smart brasserie with a tiny dog perched on her lap, surveying the room like royalty.
+It’s entirely normal to see a well-dressed Parisian enjoying lunch with a dog calmly installed beneath the table, surveying the room like they own it.

 Why Dog Owners Settle In (and Stay Longer)